Cupressus sempervirens: Symbolism

 In classical antiquity, the cypress was a symbol of mourning, and in the modern era, it remains the principal cemetery tree in both the Muslim world and Europe.
+This afterlife association also exists within the Jewish tradition, and since the tree approximates the shape of a candle, a representation of the soul in both Judaism and Islam, it is also common in cemeteries of both faiths in Israel.
 In the classical tradition, the cypress was associated with death and the underworld because it failed to regenerate when cut back too severely.
 Athenian households in mourning were garlanded with boughs of cypress.
 Cypress was used to fumigate the air during cremations.
 It was among the plants that were suitable for making wreaths to adorn statues of Pluto, the classical ruler of the underworld.
+This afterlife association also exists within both. the Jewish and Moslem traditions, since the tree approximates the shape of a candle, a representation of the soul in both faiths.

+However, the tree had opposing symbolism in some other cultures, where it was seen as a mark of tenacity and long life.

 The poet Ovid, who wrote during the reign of Augustus, records the best-known myth that explains the association of the cypress with grief.
 The handsome boy Cyparissus, a favourite of Apollo, accidentally killed a beloved tame stag.
 His grief and remorse were so inconsolable that he asked to weep forever.
 He was transformed into a cypress tree, with the tree's sap as his tears.
 In another version of the story, it was the woodland god Silvanus who was the divine companion of Cyparissus and accidentally killed the stag.
 When the boy was consumed by grief, Silvanus turned him into a tree and thereafter carried a branch of cypress as a symbol of mourning.

 In Jewish tradition, cypress is held to be the wood used to build Noah's Ark and Solomon's Temple, and is mentioned as an idiom or metaphor in biblical passages, either referencing the tree's shape as an example of uprightness or its evergreen nature as an example of eternal beauty or health.
 The tree features in classical Aramaic writings.

 In popular culture, C. sempervirens is often stereotypically associated with vacation destinations in the Mediterranean region, especially Italy.
 The tree has been seen on travel posters for decades.